Murder of Skylar Neese: Skylar's Law

-An Amber Alert was not issued in Neese's disappearance because the circumstances did not meet all four criteria for an alert to be issued: (1) a child is believed to be abducted; (2) the child is under 18; (3) the child may be in danger of death or serious injury; (4) there is sufficient information to indicate the Amber Alert would be helpful.
+An Amber alert was not issued in Skylar Neese's disappearance because the circumstances did not meet all four criteria for an alert to be issued: (1) a child is believed to be abducted; (2) the child is under 18; (3) the child may be in danger of death or serious injury; (4) there is sufficient information to indicate the Amber alert would be helpful.
 A waiting period of 48 hours had to elapse before a teenager could be considered missing.
-A West Virginia state legislator from the Neese family home district introduced a bill called Skylar's Law to modify West Virginia's Amber Alert plan to issue immediate public announcements when any child is reported missing and in danger, regardless of whether the child is believed to have been kidnapped.
+A West Virginia state legislator from the Neese family home district introduced a bill called Skylar's Law to modify West Virginia's Amber alert plan to issue immediate public announcements when any child is reported missing and in danger, regardless of whether the child is believed to have been kidnapped.
 Opinion columns appeared in both West Virginia and national media in support of Skylar's Law, some of which also acknowledged criticism and drawbacks of the legislation.
-On March 27, 2013, the West Virginia House of Delegates approved Skylar's Law with a 98-0 vote.
+On March 27, 2013, the West Virginia House of Delegates approved Skylar's Law with a 98–0 vote.
 On April 12, 2013, the West Virginia Senate unanimously passed the law, but made minor technical changes to the bill which the House of Delegates voted to accept on the same day.
 West Virginia Governor Earl Ray Tomblin signed the legislation into law in May 2013.